 Balance is key

-When she’s not creating a fresh set of nails for a client, sharpening her Spanish skills or managing TU’s women’s basketball team, Lewis often finds herself going on long walks, exercising at the gym or watching her favorite movies, including Legally Blond, The Devil Wears Prada and Confessions of a Shopoholic.
+When she’s not creating a fresh set of nails for a client, sharpening her Spanish skills, or managing TU’s women’s basketball team, Lewis often finds herself going on long walks, exercising at the gym, or watching her favorite movies, including Legally Blond, The Devil Wears Prada and Confessions of a Shopaholic.
 She has also found that journaling and meditation have been two key ingredients in her life, helping her to manage the stress that comes with being so active.
 When she needs a break from school, Kaela also enjoys spending time with her mother, whom she calls her “biggest supporter and strongest confidante.”

-Out of all of Lewis’s strong suits, perhaps it is her ability to be both glamorous and serious – to balance play, academia and business — that allows her to find success in all her pursuits.
+Out of all of Lewis’s strong suits, perhaps it is her ability to be both glamorous and serious – to balance play, academia, and business — that allows her to find success in all her pursuits.
 A real-life Elle Woods so to speak, Kaela’s commitment to herself and her high standards makes her the ultimate go-getter.
 While she will study her way to the top, she will not do so without having a little bit of fun along the way.

 Does the prospect of having job security after graduation interest you?
 Check out Cane Career’s Job Placement Guarantee!